Gust4voSales/appstore-rss-reviews-app/README.md

 ## 📱 What is this project

 This project is a technical challenge developed for a hiring process.
 The goal was to create a system composed of a backend and a frontend that consumes the App Store Connect RSS feed to fetch, store, and display recent reviews for a specific iOS app.
 The backend in golang periodically fetches and persists the data to maintain state across restarts.
-The frontend, built with React Native, consumes an API to display reviews from the last 96 hours (4 days), sorted by newest first, including content, author, rating, and submission date.
+The frontend, built with React Native, consumes an API to display reviews from the last 48 hours, sorted by newest first, including content, author, rating, and submission date.

 Note: The current implementation is fixed to poll reviews for a specific app ID.